wenyuzhao/mmtk-dev/README.md

    * For LXR developemnt, run `make init-jdk lxr=1`
    * Windiws or macOS users: Use docker by running `make init-jdk-docker` instead of `make init-jdk`.
      * Then just use the `./run-jdk` script as usual.
 It will build and run everything inside the docker container automatically.
+     * This is optional but still working for Linux usres.
+You can skip running `make install-debian-packages`.

 ## Further Instructions